cc-jalvarez/cc-jalvarez.github.io/_pages/ateneo.md

 **Other**

-During my time at TSE, I was the Deputy Editor as well as a writer of the student-run magazine [*The TSEconomist*](https://thetseconomist.com/).
+During my time at TSE, I was the Deputy Editor as well as a staff writer for the student-run magazine [*The TSEconomist*](https://thetseconomist.com/).
 Below I highlight some of my pieces:

 * "Gauche Caviar" (Num.16, 2017) [Link to PDF](https://thetseconomist.files.wordpress.com/2018/01/issue16-compressed.pdf).
 * With Marina Sanchez Del Villar, "In his own narrative: An interview with Nobel Laureate Robert Shiller" (Num.14, 2016) [Link to PDF](https://thetseconomist.files.wordpress.com/2019/10/issue_14-thomas.pdf).